sinch/docs/docs/tutorials/tutorials-java/tutorials-java-spring-boot-delivery-reports.md

  1) Via [polling / pull](doc:sms-guide#retrieve-a-delivery-report): Your application can fetch the delivery notifications at regular intervals with GET HTTP requests.
  2) Via [callbacks / push](doc:sms-guide#delivery-report-callback): The Sinch REST API will make an HTTP POST request to your application with details of the delivery report included in the request body.

-How to setup an endpoint in your Spring Boot application to respond to the delivery reports callbacks.
+# How to setup an endpoint in your Spring Boot application to respond to the delivery reports callbacks

 ## Prerequisites